Most of How I Work

 It is quieter than that — and often more valuable because of it.

-The work does not follow a fixed structure.
-It tends to take shape in a small number of ways.
+The work follows the decision, not a fixed structure.
+It tends to show up through one of two doors.

-Sometimes it is an ongoing relationship — a consistent, trusted space to think over time as complexity evolves.
+– The Standing Partnership — an ongoing retainer; a consistent, trusted space to think as complexity evolves.

 How I approach the work